 Other explanations may lie in the practical availabilities of medications, their ease of delivery, and the likelihood of habitual prescription.
-The majority of mono-prescription medications were either goserelin or leuprolide which were available since 1996/1997.
-Given that physicians who were older/with greater years in practice and those with lower volume practices were more likely to be mono-prescribers in our results, this may represent physicians who are more likely to be habitual prescribers of medications that they have greater familiarity or longer experience with.
-Conversely, newer medications (e.g. triptorelin) may not have gained as much market share versus the established medications in Ontario.
+Most mono-prescription medications were either goserelin or leuprolide, which have been available since 1996/1997.
+Given that physicians who were older/with greater years in practice and those with lowervolume practices were more likely to be mono-prescribers in our results, this may represent physicians who are more likely to be habitual prescribers of medications that they have greater familiarity or longer experience with.
+Conversely, newer medications (e.g., triptorelin) may not have gained as much market share vs. the established medications in Ontario.

 Moreover, formulation and preparation are important logistical considerations in clinical practice.5 Some formulations are ready to use out of the box, whereas others require reconstitution (mixing) in clinic and/or refrigeration.
-In a busy clinical setting, this may impede providers as they are more onerous to administer.
-Furthermore, salient details such as subcutaneous versus intramuscular administration and needle gauge size, and cost11 represent other important patient-driven considerations.
-Finally, differences in dosing frequency can affect visits, billing, and opportunities to follow-up.
+In a busy clinical setting, this may impede providers, as they are more onerous to administer.
+Furthermore, salient details, such as subcutaneous vs. intramuscular administration, needle gauge size, and cost,11 represent other important patient-driven considerations.
+Finally, differences in dosing frequency can affect visits, billing, and opportunities for followup.

 Ultimately, these findings highlight the complex nature of medication prescription practices with clear implications for patients and clinical care.
-Although ADT does not demonstrate substantial efficacy differences between medications, these same potential internal and external forces may influence the decision-making behind other medications where the stakes are much higher such as the prescribing of opioid or non-opioid analgesia.
+Although ADT does not demonstrate substantial efficacy differences between medications, these same potential internal and external forces may influence the decision-making behind other medications where the stakes are much higher, such as the prescribing of opioid or non-opioid analgesia.
 Awareness is the first step, and further research to explore these relationships, their sources, and interactions is needed.